Tiny Utopoias: Model Railroad Towns

 The price?
 Some of the bigger jobs cost nearly half a million dollars.
 For the most basic designs, figure paying $150 to $300 a square foot.
 There is no ceiling.

 But there is a philosophy--and that as much as anything is responsible for the studio's success.
 For instance, in his commercial work Dunham likes to mix the scales of the trains: the larger ones in the foreground, descending in size to the smallest gauge in the background.
 "The foreground will have more of an element of fantasy, with a realistic center," says Clarke.
 "That way, everybody gets what they like."
 On top of that, Dunham must consider crowd control; that is, keeping up to 5,000 people a day moving through a commercial space.
 "Sometimes you walk around them, sometimes you walk into them.
 On three different public displays," he muses, "there has been only one incident out of a million people."

 When it's pointed out that more people have seen his train layouts than have seen his work on Broadway, Dunham pauses for a moment.
 "That fact is not lost on me," he says.
 "It's ironical but true."

-He walks over to a large section of The Station at Citicorp Center layout to point out some of its extravagance of detail.
+He walks over to a large section of the Citibank Station's layout to point out some of its extravagance of detail.
 It's a scene from a fictitious Hudson River community, circa 1941.
 The recently released Citizen Kane is now (and forever) showing at the miniature Art Deco Edison Theater, while a group of tiny children are frozen in place, having gleefully burst forth from the corner soda shop.
 A sign atop the tallest building reads: HUDSON HOUSE/GENERAK'S FINEST.

 You must be logged in to post a comment.